dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions/UGA_Algebra_Qual_Questions.md

 \Gal(K/(E_1 \cap E_2 )) = H_1 H_2
 .$$

-:::{.solution}

-\envlist
 :::{.concept}
 \envlist

-- The rough correspondence:
+- The Galois correspondence:
   - $H_1 \intersect H_2 \mapstofrom E_1 E_2$,
   - $H_1 H_2 \mapstofrom E_1 \intersect E_2$.
 :::

+:::{.solution}
+\envlist

 :::{.proof title="of a"}
 By the Galois correspondence, it suffices to show that the fixed field of $H_1 \intersect H_2$ is $E_1 E_2$.